agu-z/roc-pg/README.md

 I'd like this to become a stable PostgreSQL interface for Roc eventually, but this project is currently a work in progress.

-You can already use this to build simple applications using this but the lack of TLS support means you can't yet use it in cases where you run the database in a separate machine.
+You can already use this to build useful applications.
+However, until we have a platform with TLS support, we should stick to experiments or simple apps where you run the database in the same machine.

-### Documentation

-The API has been somewhat in flux until recently.
-I have now started working on documentation, but the [examples](./examples) is probably the best we have for now.

-Feel free to DM me at [Roc's Zulip](https://roc.zulipchat.com/#narrow/dm/489294-Agus-Zubiaga), though!

 ### Query Builder

 The query builder is one of the most exciting parts of this package but also the most incomplete for now.

-You can currently generate a Roc module from your schema, that you can use with the functions exposed under [`Sql`](./src/Sql.roc) to compose type-safe SELECT statements.
+You can currently generate a Roc module from your schema that you can use through the functions exposed under [`Sql`](./src/Sql.roc) to compose type-safe SELECT statements.

-The plan is to support all the other SQL commands, but I haven't gotten there yet.
+The plan is to support all the other SQL commands, but that's coming later.
+In the meantime, you can perform those by creating a raw SQL command with `Pg.Cmd.new`.

-See an [example](./examples/store) of a simple HTTP API built with the query builder!
+**See an [example](./examples/store) of a simple HTTP API built with the query builder!**

 ## Examples